mehagupta22/ECE444-F2022-Lab1/README.md

 ## Activity-5

-This following screenshot shows the implementation of these steps:
+The following screenshot shows the implementation of these steps:

 1. Use command "git rebase develop" on the "rebase" branch to move commits 1 and 2 after commits 3 and 4
 2. Use command "git log" on the "rebase" branch to confirm that commits 1 and 2 are after commits 3 and 4